CodeGlitch/flutter_portugal_home/README.md

-# To run this project you:
+# WIP - To run this project you:
 ## 1-Web:
 * Add file 'web/resources/js/firebase_config.js' with firebase info.
   * PM me